Learn

 These mistakes come up again and again:

 Crypto tax preparation is uniquely difficult because transactions are scattered across centralized exchanges, self-custody wallets, and DeFi protocols.
 Clarity connects to your exchanges and reads on-chain wallet data to aggregate every transaction into a single view.
-Cost basis is calculated automatically using your preferred method (FIFO, HIFO, or specific identification), wash sales are flagged in real time, and your full transaction history is organized for Form 8949 reporting.
+Cost basis is calculated automatically using your preferred method (FIFO, HIFO, or specific identification), lot history stays organized across accounts, and your full transaction history is prepared for Form 8949 reporting.

 Start by gathering your complete transaction history from every exchange and wallet you've used.
 Most exchanges let you download CSV files of your trade history.
 For on-chain transactions, you'll need your wallet addresses to pull records from block explorers.

-Connect your exchanges and wallets to Clarity to automatically track every transaction, calculate cost basis using your preferred method, detect wash sales, and prepare the data you need for Form 8949.
+Connect your exchanges and wallets to Clarity to automatically track every transaction, calculate cost basis using your preferred method, and prepare the data you need for Form 8949.
 The earlier you start, the less painful tax season will be.

 This article is for educational purposes and does not constitute tax advice.
 Consult a CPA or tax advisor for guidance specific to your situation.